encointer/book/src/tutorials-cli.md

 ### Get Ceremony Phase

 ```
-nctr-gsl get-phase
+nctr-gsl ceremony phase
 ```

 This will return any of
 * `Registering`: you can register participants, communities, locations
 * `Assigning`: ceremony meetup assignments can be queried
 * `Attesting`: ceremony meetups can be performed

 ### List Communities

 ```
-nctr-gsl list-communities
+nctr-gsl community list
 ```
 will yield something like

 ```
 number of communities:  5